 Spain meets New York at Castell, a seductive rooftop lounge atop AC Hotel New York Times Square.
 Though the design is overflowing with forms and motifs borrowed mostly from Catalan architecture, the drinks couldn’t be more NYC, with an enticing selection of martini concoctions.

 Iconic views of the Midtown skyline complement the Mediterranean flavored menu of shared plates and reimagined tapas.

 One of the city’s sexiest rooftop bars, The Press Lounge serves up seasonal cocktails and small plates complemented by panoramic views of Manhattan.

-Located above the Ink48 Hotel, it comprises a classy glass-walled interior space, the Greenhouse, and a breezy outdoor terrace overlooking the Hudson River and the high-rise buildings of Midtown Manhattan.
+Located above the Ink48 Hotel, in Hell’s Kitchen, it comprises a classy glass-walled interior space, the Greenhouse, and a breezy outdoor terrace overlooking the Hudson River and the high-rise buildings of Midtown Manhattan.
 The menu focuses on fresh, seasonal ingredients from local farms and regional suppliers.

 Harriet’s Rooftop & Lounge